Best Practices

 Instructors should:

-• return assignments in a timely manner that enables students to take advantage of feedback during the remainder of the course
+• Return assignments in a timely manner that enables students to take advantage of feedback

-• make themselves available outside of the classroom for help and assistance
+• Make themselves available outside of the classroom for support

-• provide all advisees with the same opportunity to learn -- additional materials or Assistance provided to some should not be denied to others
+• Provide all students with the same opportunity to learn -- additional materials or assistance provided to some should not be denied to others

 Advisees should: